These tender, juicy Slow Cooker Drip Beef Sandwiches are the perfect game day grub but make an excellent choice for any day of the week.

 Sprinkle some Italian seasoning, garlic pepper, and a little salt over the beef.
 See the recipe below for the precise amounts.
 Then, just cover the slow cooker and cook on LOW for 7 to 9 hours.

 You’ll know it’s cooked long enough when it easily falls apart.
-Lightly shred the beef and mix it back into the delicious cooking liquid.
+Lightly shred the beef and mix it back into the delicious cooking liquid (see my notes on the recipe card below for the best way to skim the fat from the cooking liquid).

 Meet the veggies – cremini mushrooms, red and green bell pepper, and onion.
 When you are ready to serve, melt a couple of tablespoons of butter in a large saute pan over medium-high heat.
 Saute the onions and peppers for several minutes, until they are slightly softened.
 Add the mushrooms and some minced garlic and cook, stirring for an additional 2 or 3 minutes, just until the mushrooms are slightly tender.
 Season with salt and pepper to taste.